0jb/TerrainStudy/README.md

 * Make it work with Substance Designer.
 * We must be able to create seams between different types, so when Generator finds a type that has a valid seam already assigned, it uses it to fill the gap between multiple voxel types.
+* Detect the limit of 64k vertices and combine on multiple meshes since Unity doesn't allows us to have meshes with more than 64k vertices.
+Maybe this info can be baked into each voxel so generator can handle this without much cost.